SawyDust1228/HSIC-DKL-Yield-Estimation/README.md

 ## Introduction:

-This repo contains implementation of our yield estimation algorithm, which described in the paper *"High Dimensional Yield Estimation using Shrinkage Deep Features and Maximization of Integral Entropy Reduction"*.
+This repo contains implementation of our yield estimation algorithm, which described in the paper *"High Dimensional Yield Estimation using Shrinkage Deep Features and Maximization of Integral Entropy Reduction"* (ASP-DAC 2023).

 The main work flow of this work is given by the following figures.